-Waterproofing Cape Town is the process of making an object, structure, or environment water-resistant.
+Waterproofing is the process of making an object, structure, or environment water-resistant.
 Waterproofed objects remain unchanged by water and resist ingress.
 Waterproofed items can be used in wet environments or even underwater.
 Here are some tips for waterproofing.
 Read on!
 Listed below are some of the most common problems and solutions that may result from improper waterproofing.
 Use these tips to avoid problems and to ensure your home or business is protected.

 Creating an efficient waterproofing system is an essential component of any building construction.
 Besides keeping interior areas dry, waterproofing systems reduce humidity levels inside buildings and minimize damage to building furnishings and flooring.
 Waterproofing is especially important for basements, where the groundwater table exerts a strong hydrostatic pressure.
 For this reason, basement walls must be waterproofed.
 This way, they can be dry even when heavy rains fall.